simojenki/bonob/README.md

 Service should now be registered and everything should work as expected.

+## Multiple registrations within a single household.

+It's possible to register multiple Subsonic clone users for the bonob service in Sonos.
+Basically this consist of repeating the Sonos app ["Add a service"](#initialising-service-within-sonos-app) steps for each additional user.
+Afterwards the Sonos app displays a dropdown underneath the service, allowing to switch between users.

 ## Implementing a different music source other than a subsonic clone

 - Implement the MusicService/MusicLibrary interface